Rocklyn-R/reddit-app/README.md

 - **Popular Posts & Comments**: Click on any subreddit to view its top posts.
   ![Screenshot of Subreddit Posts and Comments](./src/readMeImages/SubredditPost.png)

-- **Comments and Replies of Comments on Posts**: Click to load comments and their replies.
+- **Comments and Replies of Comments**: Click to load comments and their replies.
  ![Screenshot of Subreddit Posts and Comments](./src/readMeImages/SubredditComments.png)

 - **Search for Custom Subreddits**: Use the search feature to find and add custom subreddits to your menu.